UKPLab/5pils/README.md

 ## Usage - dataset

-To use the dataset, you need to collect the images based on the 1,676 FC article urls provided in dataset/url/article_urls.txt:
+To use the dataset, you need to collect the images based on the 1,676 FC article urls provided in dataset/url/article_urls.txt.
+If you face issues with the download of the images, please contact us at jonathan.tonglet@tu-darmstadt.de.

 ```
 $ python scripts/build_dataset_from_url.py